$2$-Modular Matrices

 \end{section}

 \begin{section}{The Proofs of the Main Results} In this section, we prove Theorems \ref{main matroids} and \ref{main}.
-We use two results of Geelen, Nelson, and Walsh~\cite{complex}.
-The first finds structure in a minimal counterexample.
+We use two results of Geelen, Nelson, and Walsh from~\cite{complex}.
+To state these results, we need a notion of matroid connectivity.
+A \emph{vertical $j$-separation} of a matroid $M$ is a partition $(X,Y)$ of $E(M)$ so that $r(X) + r(Y) - r(M) < j$ and $\min(r(X), r(Y)) \ge j$.
+A matroid $M$ is \emph{vertically $k$-connected} if it has no vertical $j$-separation with $j<k$.
+The first result~\cite[Theorem 6.1.3]{complex} finds structure in a minimal counterexample.
 The second, which is a consequence of Theorem 7.6.1 in \cite{complex}, allows us to move from a clique minor to a spanning-clique restriction.

-\begin{theorem} There is a function $r_{\ref{new reduction}}\colon \bR^6\to \bZ$ so that, for all integers $\ell,k\ge 2$ and $t,s\ge 1$, and any real polynomial $p(x)=ax^2+bx+c$ with $a>0$, if $M\in\cU(\ell)$ satisfies $r(M)\ge r_{\ref{new reduction}}(a,b,c,\ell,t,s)$ and $\elem(M)>p(r(M))$, then $M$ has a minor $N$ with $\elem(N)>p(r(N))$ and $r(N)\ge t$ such that either \begin{enumerate}[$(1)$] \item $N$ has a spanning-clique restriction, or \item $N$ is vertically $s$-connected and has an $s$-element independent set $S$ so that $\elem(N)-\elem(N/e)>p(r(N))-p(r(N)-1)$ for each $e\in S$. \end{enumerate} \end{theorem}
+\begin{theorem} There is a function $r_{\ref{new reduction}}\colon \bR^6\to \bZ$ so that, for all integers $\ell \ge 2$ and $t,s\ge 1$, and any real polynomial $p(x)=ax^2+bx+c$ with $a>0$, if $M\in\cU(\ell)$ satisfies $r(M)\ge r_{\ref{new reduction}}(a,b,c,\ell,t,s)$ and $\elem(M)>p(r(M))$, then $M$ has a minor $N$ with $\elem(N)>p(r(N))$ and $r(N)\ge t$ such that either \begin{enumerate}[(1)] \item $N$ has a spanning-clique restriction, or \item $N$ is vertically $s$-connected and has an $s$-element independent set $S$ so that $\elem(N)-\elem(N/e)>p(r(N))-p(r(N)-1)$ for each $e\in S$. \end{enumerate} \end{theorem}

 \begin{theorem} There are functions $s_{\ref{spikes}} \colon \bZ \to \bZ$ and $r_{\ref{spikes}} \colon \bZ^3 \to \bZ$ so that, for all integers $\ell \ge 2$, $k \ge 1$, and $m \ge 3$, if $M$ is a vertically $s_{\ref{spikes}}(k)$-connected matroid with no $U_{2,\ell+2}$-minor and no Reid geometry minor, and with an $M(K_{r_{\ref{spikes}}(\ell, m, k)+1})$-minor and $2k$ special points, then $M$ has a simple minor $N$ of rank at least $m$ with an $M(K_{r(N)+1})$-restriction and $k$ special points. \end{theorem}